Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Preliminaries

-Our next goal of this subsection is to describe a process of constructing cluster ensembles from smaller pieces known as \textit{amalgamation}; it was first introduced by Fock and Goncharov in \cite{FGD} when they studied the Poisson structure on double Bruhat cells.
+Our goal of this subsection is to describe a process of constructing a cluster ensemble from smaller pieces, which is known as \textit{amalgamation}; it was first introduced by Fock and Goncharov in \cite{FGamalgamation} when they studied the Poisson structures on double Bruhat cells.
+This will be the key ingredient in our construction of the cluster Donaldson-Thomas transformations of double Bruhat cells.

 \begin{defn} Let $\left\{\vec{i}^s\right\}=\left\{\left(I^s,I_0^s, \epsilon^s, d^s\right)\right\}$ be a finite collection of seeds, together with a collection of injective maps $i^s:I^s\rightarrow K$ for some finite set $K$ satisfying the following conditions: \begin{enumerate} \item the images of $i^s$ cover $K$; \item $\left(i^s\right)^{-1}\left(i^t\left(I^t\right)\right)\subset I_0^s$ for any $s\neq t$; \item if $i^s(a)=i^t(b)$ then $d^s_a=d^t_b$. \end{enumerate} Then the \textit{amalgamation} of such collection of seeds is defined to be a new seed $(K,K_0,\epsilon, d)$ where